Minimal and maximal spectra as the Stone-\v{C}ech compactification: Minimal spectrum as Stone- C ech compactification

 \section{Minimal spectrum as Stone-\v{C}ech compactification}

-The main result of this section states that the minimal spectrum of the direct product of a family of integral domains indexed by a set $X$ is the Stone-\v{C}ech compactification of the discrete space $X$. \\ We start with the following result which generalizes \cite[p.
-460]{Marco-Orsatti}. \\
+The main result of this section (Theorem \ref{Theorem STIII}) asserts that the minimal spectrum of the direct product of a family of integral domains indexed by a set $X$ is the Stone-\v{C}ech compactification of the discrete space $X$. \\